Water Filter for Clean Drinking Water

 Spotlight: Berkey Water Systems

 If you've been researching non-electric water purifiers for any amount of time, there's a good chance you've come across Berkey.
 And for good reason.
-It's one of the most trusted names in gravity-fed purification out there.
-People use them in homes, in cabins, during blackouts, and even off-grid in the woods.
+It's one of the most trusted names in gravity-fed purification.

-What makes Berkey special is its Black Berkey filters, which are among the most extensively tested available.
+What makes Berkey special is its Black Berkey filters, which are among the most extensively tested on the market.

 They're designed to filter out more than 200 contaminants, including lead, chemicals, fluoride, and even residual pharmaceuticals and petroleum products.
 That's more than most standard ceramic filters or pump filters.